2023 Most Popular Electrical & Power Installation Undergraduate Certificate Schools in Minnesota

 The average amount in student loans that electrical transmission installation majors at Anoka Technical College take out while working on their Undergraduate Certificate is $13,227.

-Full Electrical & Power Transmission Installers at Anoka Technical College Report
+Read full report on Electrical & Power Transmission Installers at Anoka Technical College

-St Cloud Technical and Community College did quite well in this year’s ranking of the most popular places for electrical and power transmission installers students to get a undergraduate certificate.
-It came in at #7 on the list.
-Located in the small city of Saint Cloud, St Cloud Technical and Community College is a public school with a small student population.
+St Cloud Technical and Community College ranked #7 on this year’s Most Popular Electrical & Power Installation Undergraduate Certificate Schools in Minnesota list.
+Located in the city of Saint Cloud, St Cloud Technical and Community College is a public school with a small student population.

 About 8% of the students majoring in electrical transmission installation at the school are women while 92% are male.

-Ridgewater College came in at #8 in this year’s edition of the Most Popular Electrical & Power Installation Undergraduate Certificate Schools in Minnesota ranking.
-Located in the town of Willmar, Ridgewater College is a public college with a small student population.
+Ridgewater College ranked #8 on this year’s Most Popular Electrical & Power Installation Undergraduate Certificate Schools in Minnesota list.
+Located in the town of Willmar, Ridgewater College is a public school with a small student population.

-Hibbing Community College did quite well in this year’s ranking of the most popular places for electrical and power transmission installers students to get a undergraduate certificate.
-It came in at #9 on the list.
-Located in the remote town of Hibbing, Hibbing Community College is a public college with a fairly small student population.
+Hibbing Community College landed the #9 spot in the 2023 rankings for the most popular undergraduate certificate electrical and power transmission installers programs.
+Located in the town of Hibbing, Hibbing Community College is a public college with a fairly small student population.

 About 14% of the students majoring in electrical transmission installation at the school are women while 86% are male.